 Office of Labor-Management Standards

-This office has recently completed an audit of Steelworkers Local 266 under the Compliance Audit Program (CAP) to determine your organization’s compliance with the provisions of the Labor-Management Reporting and Disclosure Act of 1959 (LMRDA).
-As discussed during the exit interview with you, President Jimmy Allen and Trustees Orville Allen and Jack Blevins on September 3, 2009, the following problems were disclosed during the CAP.
+This office has recently completed an audit of Communication Workers, AFL-CIO, Local 84901 under the Compliance Audit Program (CAP) to determine your organization’s compliance with the provisions of the Labor-Management Reporting and Disclosure Act of 1959 (LMRDA).
+As discussed during the exit interview with you and Financial Secretary Ronald Scher on March 19, 2013, the following problems were disclosed during the CAP.
 The matters listed below are not an exhaustive list of all possible problem areas since the audit conducted was limited in scope.

 Title II of the LMRDA establishes certain reporting and recordkeeping requirements.
 Section 206 requires, among other things, that labor organizations maintain adequate records for at least five years by which each receipt and disbursement of funds, as well as all account balances, can be verified, explained, and clarified.
 As a general rule, labor organizations must maintain all records used or received in the course of union business.